scribd/scribd.github.io/_posts/2024-02-05-evolution-of-mlplatform.md

 ### Development Velocity

-Machine learning development velocity refers to the speed and efficiency at which machine learning (ML) projects progress from the initial concept to deployment and maintenance.
-It encompasses the entire lifecycle of a machine learning project, from data collection and preprocessing to model training, evaluation, deployment, and ongoing optimization.
-In platform engineering this is often referred to as rate of change.
+Machine learning development velocity refers to the speed and efficiency at which machine learning (ML) projects progress from the initial concept to deployment in a production environment.
+It encompasses the entire lifecycle of a machine learning project, from data collection and preprocessing to model training, evaluation, validation deployment and testing for new models or for re-training, validation and deployment of existing models.

 ### Technical Debt